null-dev/SpeedCD/README.md

 5. You are ready to go!

 ## Libraries Used ##
 The only library used is [lanterna](https://github.com/mabe02/lanterna).
-It is embedded into the project because it had to be modified.